Today I’m going to show you exactly how to do an SEO audit in 2020.

 But if you notice that most of your links are from shady sites, you might want to disavow those links.

 Pro Tip: Spammy links are a normal part of any link profile.
-So don’t stress if you see a few shady links
+So don’t stress if you see a few black hat links.

 Step #10: Fix Broken Links